Mom's Best Recipes

 What internal temperature should I aim for?

-Why is my prime rib tough?
+Why is my prime rib gray on the outside?